Cluster monitoring setup

 YTsaurus UI

 Fig. 3.
-Demonstration of the button in the internal cluster UI.
+Button demonstration in the cluster’s internal UI.

 Grafana UI

 Fig. 4.
-Grafana interface with the same parameters as in the internal UI from Fig. 3.
+Grafana interface with the same parameters as in the internal UI (Fig. 3).

 Supported dashboards